TalSk/talsk.github.io/_posts/2023-09-03-Broken-Android-Pi-Hole-Story.markdown

 While this **screenshot method** (the name by me) is brilliant, it implies you're able to read files from the smartphone.
 This needs switching the phone to *File Transfer* mode after connecting to the PC.
 While difficult, switching to this mode is much (much) more achievable than blindly enabling *USB debugging*.

-# Part 3 - In which the recipe is finally given
+# Part 3 - In Which the Recipe Is Finally Given

 Here's the process of converting a functional smartphone (whose screen's broken) to block ads: